SiloCityLabs/blog/content/post/2017/2017-12-18-phone-case-gamepad-wip.md

 ---
 [![](/uploads/2017/12/6371391512533450341-1.jpg)](https://hackaday.io/Maave)

-Here&#8217;s my primary project, a phone case gamepad.
-This has been on the backburner for a while and I&#8217;m finally going full steam on it.
+Here's my primary project, a phone case gamepad.
+This has been on the backburner for a while and I'm finally going full steam on it.
 Major milestones will be posted here on the blog.
 For the week by week details follow my [HackADay.io project][1].
 All project information will be open source and posted on [Github][2].

 <!--more-->